27 July 2022

 How does it work?

 Modbus is transmitted over serial lines between devices.
-The simplest setup would be a single serial cable connecting the serial ports on two devices, a Master and a Slave.
+The simplest setup would be a single serial cable connecting the serial ports on two devices, a Client and a Server.

 The data is sent as series of ones and zeroes called bits.
 Each bit is sent as a voltage.
 Zeroes are sent as positive voltages and a ones as negative.
 The bits are sent very quickly.
 A typical transmission speed is 9600 baud (bits per second).